Questions & Answers about lean production

 What does TPM mean?

-TPM stands for Total Productive Maintenance but is also called TPU (total productive content) in Swedish.
+TPM, short for Total Productive Maintenance, is also known as TPU (Total Productive Content) in Swedish.
 It is a method for increasing the efficiency of the equipment and developing the company’s processes.
-TPM as a concept was introduced in the 1970s, after Japanese engineers studied and further developed American technologies for productive maintenance.
+TPM, or Total Productive Maintenance, emerged as a new approach to maintenance in the 1970s.
+Japanese engineers meticulously researched and refined American maintenance practices to promote productivity.
 The method is primarily useful in an automated and / or maintenance-intensive industry.

 TPM and Lean

-Simplified, it can be said that companies normally act according to a reactive or proactive strategy when it comes to maintenance of machines.
+Simplified, companies usually have one of two strategies for maintaining their machines: reactive or proactive.
 Reactive means using the machines until they break down and then repair them, while proactive means using preventive maintenance activities to prevent machines from breaking down.
-By implementing TPM, an aggressive maintenance strategy is used, which means that the goal, in addition to avoiding faults in machines and equipment, is also to improve the machines’ productivity.
+By using TPM, we apply an intense maintenance approach that aims to prevent machine and equipment malfunctions while also enhancing their productivity.

-Both TPM and lean production are focused on reducing waste, but where the latter is a way of thinking and a philosophy, TPM is a method.
+Both TPM and lean production aim to decrease waste, but while the latter is a mindset and philosophy, TPM is a technique.
 This could mean eliminating downtime, speed losses and quality losses.

 TPM today